Tommy Dreamer: Other media

-Dreamer appeared on an episode of the TruTV television show Impractical Jokers, as one of the show's main members, Brian "Q" Quinn, had to wrestle him as part of his punishment for losing the most contests on that episode.
-He had another cameo on the show, in a challenge where he had to take Q's pants off, before a stranger untangles his earphones.
+Dreamer appeared on an episode of the TruTV television show Impractical Jokers in 2014, as one of the show's main members, Brian "Q" Quinn, had to wrestle him as part of his punishment for losing the most challenges on that episode.
+He had another cameo on the show in 2017, in a challenge where he had to take Q's pants off, before a stranger untangles his earphones.

 In 2013, he portrayed Officer Carpoza in the horror film Army of the Damned.
 Dreamer also has a cameo, alongside fellow wrestlers Diamond Dallas Page, Jake Roberts and Roddy Piper, in the comedy film The Bet.

 In 2017, he starred as Detective Marx in the drama-thriller 'The Abduction of Jennifer Grayson', where he was credited as "Tom Dreamer".

-Dreamer is also a co-host for the Sirius XM program "Busted Open" a wrestling based radio show.
-Other host's include Dave LaGreca, Bubba/Bully Ray Dudley, Mark Henry, and Ryan McKinnell.
-Busted Open is found on Sirius XM Channel "Fight Nation" Monday through Saturday.
+Dreamer is also a co-host for the Sirius XM program Busted Open, a wrestling-based radio show.
+Other hosts include Dave LaGreca, Bubba/Bully Ray Dudley, Mark Henry, Nic Nemeth, Thunder Rosa, Denise Salcedo, Johnathan Hood, Justin LaBar and Bishop Dyer (formerly known as Baron Corbin).
+Busted Open is found on SiriusXM Channel "Fight Nation" Monday through Sunday 7 days a week from 9am-12pm.

 Personal life

 Dreamer is of Irish and Italian descent.

-On October 12, 2002, at the Lake Isle Country Club in Eastchester, New York, Laughlin married Trisa Hayes, known as ECW wrestler/manager Beulah McGillicutty, with whom he later had twin girls by her, Brianna Laughlin and Kimberly Laughlin.
+On October 12, 2002, at the Lake Isle Country Club in Eastchester, New York, Laughlin married Trisa Hayes, known as ECW wrestler/manager Beulah McGillicutty.
+The two have twin daughters, Brianna Laughlin and Kimberly Laughlin.

 On a November 2011 Art of Wrestling podcast, Dreamer told host Colt Cabana his family is "connected" to the New York mafia.
+He recounted an incident after one of his first matches in Brooklyn, which was attended by various of his local relatives, in which he was attacked from behind and beaten down by Bill DeMott, wrestling at the time under the name Sweet William.
+Unaware of wrestling's scripted nature, several of his relatives at ringside got angry; aside from his grandfather jumping over the railing and trying to fight off security guards, his aunt told DeMott as he passed that she would "put a hit" on him.
+The misunderstanding was later peacefully resolved.

-After one of his first matches in Brooklyn, which dozens of his local relatives attended, he was attacked from behind and beaten down by Bill DeMott, wrestling at the time under the name Sweet William.
-Unaware of wrestling's scripted nature, several of his relatives at ringside got angry.
-His grandfather jumped over the railing and tried to fight off security guards.
-His aunt told DeMott as he passed that she would "put a hit" on him.
-The misunderstanding was peacefully resolved.
+In 2020, Dreamer claimed that he had planned to assassinate Paul Heyman at WrestleMania X-Seven due to Heyman's financial mistreatment of both Dreamer and other ECW wrestlers.